Ashirwad2004/attendance-management-system/README.md

 ## 👥 Contributors

-- ARMAN AHMED
+- Ashirwad kumar jha

 ## 💬 Contact

-For any queries or suggestions, feel free to reach out via armanofficial2401@gmail.com or open an issue on GitHub.
+For any queries or suggestions, feel free to reach out via ashirwassatyam@gmail.com or open an issue on GitHub.

 ![Footer](path/to/your/footer-image.png)